pharpend/louse/README.md

 cabal install
 ```

-For detailed usage instructions, see the [USAGE.md file](USAGE.md).
-For less
+For tutorial, see the [TUTORIAL.md file](TUTORIAL.md).
+If you don't want to read
-detailed instructions, run `decamp --help`.
+that, you can run `decamp --help`.

 ## Inspiration